Hand-Tied Vs Machine-Weft Extensions

 Hand-Tied

-When it comes to flexibility, hand-tied extensions definitely take home the prize!
 Because they’re not inhibited by the thickness of the weft, they’re likely to move with your natural hair.

-That being said, if your hair is on the lighter or finer side, you don’t have to worry with your extensions laying stationary while your natural locks move with the environment.
-They can also be put up into more complex updos and hairstyles without looking conspicuous.
+That being said, if your hair is on the lighter or finer side, you don’t have to worry about your extensions lying stationary while your natural locks move with the environment.

 Machine-Weft

-The thicker band on machine-weft extensions does tend to inhibit the movement of the extensions since they’re more securely sewn in.
 The weft won’t budge, so the hair extensions will only move as much as the weft allows them to.

-With that in mind, heavier hair types will appreciate the extra security of a machine-weft extension.
-The only downside to keep in mind is that if you do updos or more elaborate styles, the thickness of the band will be more visible.
+The only downside to consider is that if you opt for updos or more elaborate styles, the band’s thickness will be more noticeable.

 Density